CrConstantin/blog/_posts/2017-05-22-making-a-graph-db-ep5.md

 - HDF5 arrays
 - [server](https://en.wikipedia.org/wiki/Database_server){:target="_blank"}, or  [embeded](https://en.wikipedia.org/wiki/Embedded_database){:target="_blank"}

-I would prefer to use a portable/ embeded database, because I want my Graph to be more **user friendly**.
+I would prefer to use a portable/ embeded database, rather than a server, because I want my Graph to be more **user friendly**.
 If I'd choose a database server, that would require the end user to install stuff like MySql, or MongoDB, or Redis, which seems overkill for my toy database.
-But if I discover that an embeded database is not enough, of course I'll switch to a server.
+But if I discover that an embeded database is not enough, of course I'll consider switching to a server.

 That's all I have to say for today.